-No gifts, bonuses, pecuniary advantages, benefits in kind, or any sort of incentive may be offered or promised to healthcare professionals, administrative staff or government employees involved in the cycle of prescription, purchase, distribution, dispensing and administration of medicines, except in the case of inexpensive promotional aids related to the practice of medicine or pharmaceutical activities.
+No gifts, bonuses, pecuniary advantages, benefits in kind, or any sort of incentive may be offered or promised to healthcare professionals, administrative staff or government employees involved in the cycle of prescription, purchase, distribution, dispensing and administration of medicines, except in the case of inexpensive promotional aids related to the practice of medical or pharmaceutical activities.

-The Code delineates as inexpensive promotional aid that one that does not exceed the equivalent of 10 times the minimum wage (around US\$40).
+The Code delineates inexpensive promotional aid as one that does not exceed the equivalent of 10 times the minimum wage (around 40.00 USD).